MSB Graduate Advising FAQs

-You may review your degree audit in Degree Works, accessible from myHilltop.
+You may review your degree audit, accessible in myHilltop.

 You may also refer to the Graduate Course Rotations for assistance.
-If you have questions about the order to take your courses or prerequisites, please review your plan in Degree Works.
+If you have questions about the order to take your courses or prerequisites, please review your plan in the degree audit system.

 Q: What is a degree audit?
 How do I read it?

-A degree audit may be accessed through your student account in myHilltop in Degree Works.
-Degree audit is an electronic version of your degree plan.
+A degree audit may be accessed through your student account in myHilltop.
+Degree audit is the electronic version of your degree plan.
 The courses you have already taken, are currently taking, as well as the courses you have remaining are listed in your degree audit.

 Q: My degree audit is incorrect.
 How do I fix it?